 The data volume is driven by the total number of fields times the number of exposures times the filters per field divided by the field size of the CCD.
 In a single filter, and during optimal time in the year, we can do the entire PLATO FOV within one night.
-If the optional two-filter mode is decided, then at most 30 of the needed 60 BMK10k pointings can be done in one night.

 Therefore, our default is a single-filter operation at the time being.
 Then, we can afford a (field) overlapping factor of nearly 30%.
 With a total of 60 pointings by BMK10k, and three exposures per pointing (200s, 60s, and 10s), and additionally ≈50 calibration images per night during twilight, the nightly data rate sums up to approximately 230 CCD frames for an “ideal” night and takes approximately 8 hours.
 Each frame requires a disk space of 223 MB and we thus expect ≈50 GB per night at maximum.
-The full visibility season of the long-pointing field is approximately 1300 hours (Fig. 12a) and the expected data volume per observing season is then at most ≈9 TB without compression given the expected “open roof” probability in Fig. 12b.
+The full visibility season of the long-pointing field is approximately 1300 hours and the expected data volume per observing season is then at most ≈9 TB without compression given the expected “open roof” probability.

 Two-times lossless compression makes this a data-generation rate of at most ≈1.8 MB/s for 1300 hours.
 This is thus the minimum bandwidth required for continuous data transfer.
 The entire data-transportation chain consists of the transfer